Earth Capital launches Sustainable Energy Holdings Ltd, an innovative UK-based bioenergy generation company

 With higher energy prices and a stronger focus on domestically produced, renewable, baseload energy; bioenergy output will become increasingly important in a volatile energy market dominated by wind and solar energy.

 Avent Bezuidenhoudt, Head of Investment and Director of EC, said: “The establishment of this platform demonstrates how growth equity can find and finance appealing renewable energy solutions while also delivering a range of benefits to local and national stakeholders.
 This platform’s growth also furthers the UK’s ambition to reach Net Zero by 2050 and sets an example as to how agriculture can hasten our transition to a low carbon economy.”

 Craig Ibbetson, CEO of SEHL, said: “The support we have received from Earth Capital Ltd both financial as well as strategic and operational has helped to create increased efficiency and significant value-add across the company.
 This will not only facilitate the next stage in our development and make a big, positive difference to the local communities we serve in terms of renewable energy, but also underlines the progress we’ve made over the last few years in a very challenging business climate.”

-Avent Bezuidenhoudt, Head of Investment and Director, and Nelson Abioye, Analyst, worked on the deal on behalf of ECL.
-Penelope Garden from Field Seymour Parkes provided legal advice to ECL.
+Avent Bezuidenhoudt, Head of Investment and Director, and Nelson Abioye, Analyst, worked on the deal on behalf of EC.
+Penelope Garden from Field Seymour Parkes provided legal advice to EC.